nealetw/Senior_Design_Project_Hackney_Neale/README.md

 ## Project Abstract

-Our project utilizes neural networks to produce data that can trick users into thinking the data is real rather than generated.
-With a Generative Adversarial Network (GAN), we'll be able to input existing images and begin training a generator and discriminator model.
+Our project utilizes neural networks to produce cat faces that can trick users into thinking the data is real rather than generated.
+With a Generative Adversarial Network (GAN), we are able to input existing cat images and begin training a generator and discriminator model.
 The generator will seek out patterns to generate new images, while the discriminator will improve whether images are real or fake.
+Loss functions are also plotted.

 ## Table of Contents